 Moreover, several time-frequency representations have been developed over time.
-The Wigner-Ville distribution is one of the techniques used to explore time-frequency information about a signal [21].
 Wavelet analysis, through the continuous wavelet transform with different base functions, can also be used for this purpose.
 Nevertheless, in this study, we restrict ourselves to the spectrogram, and leave other time-frequency representations for future investigations.